haroldpop/EEG-Project/README.md

 *I update my code in the code folder.*

 My plan for next week is to test the model I created and compare the results with the results in the paper.
+My main concerns for the next week, will be to check the update rules of the parameters theta and W (the chevyshev coefficients, and the adjency matrix).
+Effectively, it is the first time I use nn.parameter() and I don't know how it works yet.
+The other concern will be to add regularization in the updatong rule with the PyTorch optimizer.